blackboard/bb-learn-ultra-embedded-content/README.md

 ```
 #### accepted values
 `messageType`:
->'content_canceled': Close the dialog, canceling any actions,
+>'content_canceled' - Close the dialog, canceling any actions,

->'content_ready': Send with content to signal change in ultra and apply to editor
+>'content_ready' - Send with content to signal change in ultra and apply to editor

 `dataType`:
+> 'link'
+> 'image'
+> 'audio'
+> 'video'
-> 'link', 'image', 'audio', 'video', 'embedded-app'
+> 'embedded-app'

 # Receiving Messages
 Add an event listener on `componentWillMount` to to handle messages posted from Blackboard Learn.